Skip to main contentSkip to navigation

 6. Verification and delivery: Recovered data is copied to a target drive, verified against your priority file list, and shipped back.
 Working copies are securely purged on request.

 The same imaging hardware and clean bench used on individual hard drives applies to every DS920+ member.
 The difference is the layered reconstruction: mdadm parameters, LVM volume groups, Btrfs tree roots, and optionally NVMe cache block mapping.
 Each layer must be correct before the next layer can be addressed.
+This is the same image-first method we apply to NAS data recovery across every brand and array type we handle.

-SHR Architecture07/08
+SHR Architecture07/09

-How Does SHR Store Data on the DS920+
+How Does SHR Store Data on the DS920+?

 SHR is standard Linux mdadm plus LVM plus Btrfs or ext4, with a thin Synology management wrapper.
 Your data lives on Partition 3 of each drive, protected by mdadm RAID superblocks and optionally wrapped in an LVM volume group for mixed-capacity arrays.